gardener/sow/README.md

 A convention is to use a node `landscape` to hold the configuartion information.

-Using dedicated elements has an advantage for the later mergeing process, because it avoids undesired overrides and allows access to dedicated kinds of information for the yaml interpolation steps.
+Using dedicated elements has an advantage for the later merging process, because it avoids undesired overrides and allows access to dedicated kinds of information for the yaml interpolation steps.

 This document is processed by spiff using an optional `acre.yaml` located in the root installation source as template.
-Tis template can be used to provide defaults or to check and required values in the configuration (using _spiff_ features).
+Tis template can be used to provide defaults or to check required values in the configuration (using _spiff_ features).

 The processing result is stored in `gen/config.json`.
 This file is used as stub for the processing of the other control files.

-#### `component.yaml`
+### `component.yaml`

 This file indicates the root folder of a component.
 It is used by _sow_ to extract control information for the component held in the node `component`.

 So far, three fields are used:

 - `imports`: a list of components the actual component depends on.
    The import can be labeled by using the syntax

    <p align="center">
-   _<label>_`: `_<component name>_
+   &lt;label&gt;: &lt;component name&gt;
    </p>

-   If a nested component (containing a `/`), there should be a label to simplify the access during the interpolation process later on.
+   If a component is a nested component (containing a `/`), there should be a label to simplify the access during the interpolation process later on.

 - `stubs`: a list with stub files that should be added to the merging processess for the other control files.
-Thise files typically contain settings or utility functions, that should be used during the interpolation process.
+These files typically contain settings or utility functions, that should be used during the interpolation process.
    The given file names should be relative paths.
-They are lookuped
+They are looked up
    - locally to the component
    - locally to the installation source
    - locally to the _sow_ tool root

-- `active`: boolean value indication whether this component is active in the actual landscape.
+- `active`: boolean value indicating whether this component is active in the actual landscape.

 - `plugins`: plugin definitions (see [deployment.yaml](#deploymentyaml))
   called before deployment evaluation (action `prepare`) and after deletion